 New Jersey DWI In A School Zone

-The State of New Jersey attaches enhanced penalties for DWI violations that occur in a school zone.
-Under New Jersey law, school zones are defined as the following:
+The state of New Jersey has enhanced penalties for DWI violations that occur in a school zone.
+Under New Jersey law, a school zone is:

-- Any property owned by or leased to any elementary or secondary school or school board that is used for school purposes
+- Any property owned by or leased to an elementary school, secondary school or school board that is used for school purposes

-- A radius of 1,000 feet from such a school property
+- A radius of 1,000 feet from school property

 - A designated school crossing

-- A school crossing that is not designated by an ordinance but that juveniles are using at the time of the violation
+- A school crossing that is not designated but that children or minors are using at the time of a violation

 Penalties for School Zone DWI